Orthopedic Bone Spur Specialist in Spartanburg, Duncan, and Greenville, SC

-Bone spurs are osteoarthritis caused bone growths.
-Bone spurs that protrude into the ankle joint cause pain and make it hard to move the joint.
-Early bone spur treatment is always best—an appointment with a Carolina Orthopaedic and Neurosurgical Associates’ (CONA) foot and ankle specialist should be made as soon as symptoms present.
+Bone spurs, or osteophytes, can form when osteoarthritis causes damage to your joints.
+When osteoarthritis damages the cartilage of a joint, your body grows new bone there in an attempt to fix itself.
+These bone growths can damage the surrounding muscles, bones, or tendons and cause pain.
+They may even make it hard to move.
+Early bone spur treatment is always best—an appointment with a Carolina Orthopaedic and Neurosurgical Associates (CONA) foot and ankle specialist should be made as soon as symptoms present.

 • Crepitus (a crunching or cracking sensation)